 As a physical therapist, you are always on the move.
-You use exercises and movement training to help patients regain strength after illness or injury.
-During the interview process, hiring mangers are searching for candidates who are knowledgeable about he human body and eager to improve the current conditions of their clients.
+You use exercises and movement training to help patients regain strength after illness or physical injuries.
+During the interview process, hiring managers are searching for candidates who are knowledgeable about the human body and eager to improve the current conditions of their clients.
 To help you prepare for the potential questions asked during your in-person or phone interview, this article outlines the 8 common physical therapy interview questions, plus some helpful interview tips.

 8 Common Physical Therapist Interview Questions